 The Houston Zoo adopted Accounting Standards Codification Topic 842, Leases, effective January 1, 2021, using a modified retrospective method recognizing the cumulative effect on the date of adoption without restating any prior year amounts or disclosures.
 A one-time cumulative effect adjustment of \$62,505 was made to beginning net assets for the year ended December 31, 2022.
+At December 31, 2023 and 2022, operating lease right-of-use assets and lease liabilities included copiers, storage facility and other equipment.
+Finance lease right-of-use assets and lease liabilities included vehicles.

-The following accounting policy elections were made in connection with implementation of the new standard:
+The Houston Zoo has adopted the following accounting policy elections:

-- Short-term leases The Houston Zoo has elected to not apply the new guidance to leases with terms of 12 months or less.
+- Short-term leases The Houston Zoo has elected to not apply the recognition requirements to leases with terms of 12 months or less.
 Instead, these leases are recognized as expense on a straight-line basis over the lease term. - Discount rates The Houston Zoo elected to use its incremental borrowing rate as the discount rate when the rate implicit in a lease is not readily determinable. - Lease and non-lease components The Houston Zoo elected the practical expedient to choose whether to separate non-lease components from lease components by class of underlying assets or account for them as a single lease component.
 The Houston Zoo elected not to separate lease and non-lease components for copier leases and elected to separate lease and non-lease components for other leases.